 They are wake up calls from our subconscious mind.
 It’s up to us to uncover what each one is for us, and then clear our patterns or limiting beliefs so we are free of ‘road blocks,’ which is what these situations usually represent.

 I took this incident as an opportunity to be more alert to my surroundings, and a reminder of how well protected I am.
-Thank you, thank you, thank you, Guardian Angels.
+Thank you, thank you, thank you.

-Now, it’s okay to freak out if something happens, and release the nervous energies that may come up.
+Now, it’s okay to release the nervous energies that may come up if something happens.
 Remember this is happening through you, not to you.
 So allow yourself to move through it.

 What happened ‘to’ you does not define you.
 It’s an experience you went through, it’s not your identity.
 Turn your past into a classroom. – Robert Holden